 Most seniors like simple lives.
-When choosing a pair of shoes, try and buy shoes that are stain-proof, dark colored and easy to wipe clean.
+When choosing a pair of shoes, try to buy ones that are stain-proof, dark-colored, and easy to clean.
 This will save a lot of time and energy.
-There is no reason for seniors to spend time in unnecessary cleaning of their shoes.
+There is no reason for seniors to spend time unnecessarily cleaning off their shoes.

 Soft, padded shoes will form a good, secure fit.
 They will also prevent bruising and abrasions caused by constant friction.
 This friction is usually felt at the back of the feet and the top of the foot.
 Such shoes are practical for elderly people with diabetes or swollen feet.

 Well, those are my general suggestions on what seniors should look for when buying the best shoes to prevent a fall.
 I also recommend that older people should discuss their options with a doctor or podiatrist.
 This is especially important for people with diabetes.

 Should a Senior Wear Their Shoes Tight or Loose?

 Seniors should wear shoes that are neither too tight nor too loose.

 According to Meredith Chandler, OTR/L, an Occupational Therapist, tight shoes can be uncomfortable and impede circulation, while loose shoes can be a tripping hazard and cause instability.